lino-framework/book/docs/specs/vat.rst

 Overview
 ========

-The VAT plugin defines some subtle concepts:
+The VAT plug-in defines some subtle concepts:

 `VAT regimes`_, `VAT classes`_, and `VAT rules`_ decide about the **VAT rate** to apply for a given operation.